-- Drag a Definition List onto the Grid column.
-You can add or duplicate as much Definition list items as properties you'd like to show on this page.
+The Definition List will get 1 Definition List Item which you can access by clicking on it.
+You can add or duplicate as much Definition List Items as you like to show on this page.

 Now that that you can view your brand new order, all that's left is accepting the order.
 Let's get going!

 Step 4: Add a page which triggers an action.